 Early in 1886, the Leavenworth, Northern & Southern Railway, later a branch of the Atchison, Topeka & Santa Fe Railroad, known as the “Pollywog,” was built, and a station located where Potter now stands.
 A town was platted and initially called Bennett Springs, after James Gordon Bennett, the well-known eastern journalist.
 The mineral springs on the Masterson farm near the townsite were attracting considerable attention at the time, and it was thought that a popular resort could be built there.
 Dr. Rice, a local physician, discovered the medicinal properties of the water and subsequently analyzed by experts, who confirmed Dr. Rice’s conclusions.
-A number of people claimed to have used the water in the liver, kidney, and other complaints with good results.
+Several people claimed to have used the water in the liver, kidney, and other complaints with good results.

 Henry C. Squires, afterward a Potter banker, conceived the idea of establishing a health resort here and named it in honor of James Gordon Bennett, who, it was thought, would use his influence towards getting eastern capital interested in the project.
 The expected financial backing was not forthcoming, however, and the proposed development of the springs was never made.